Information Design in Optimal Auctions: Main results

 In \cite{yang2019buyer}, the buyers' surplus goes to zero because of the increasing competition in information acquisition with more buyers.
-In our case, the limiting zero surplus is driven by the buyer-optimal information designer's purposeful choice to increase the low virtual value $k^{b}$ in order to reduce the probability of virtual value $1$.
-The gain from such reduction (in the seller's revenue) eventually dominates the opposite consideration to increase the spread for higher total surplus.
-Moreover, the total surplus is derived down to the ex ante expectation of a single buyer's value (i.e., $p$) which the seller can fully extract.
-However, we will show in Section \ref{asyboc} that if we allow for the asymmetric information structure, the buyer-optimal surplus will remain strictly positive even if $ n\rightarrow \infty $.
+In our case, however, the limiting zero surplus is driven by the buyer-optimal information designer's intentional choice to increase the low virtual value $ k_{b}$ in order to reduce the probability of virtual value $1$.
+As we explained after presenting Theorem \ref{result_seller}, when $n$ is large, reducing the probability of a high virtual value becomes a dominant consideration for the buyer-optimal information designer.
+Nevertheless, we will show later that the buyers do retain a nonvanishing surplus even when $ n $ goes to infinity; as long as the information designer can commit herself to choosing an asymmetric information structure; see Section \ref{asyboc}.

+Figure \ref{simulation_bosw} provides a numerical example with $p=1/2$ and $n=1,2,...,10$.
+We document a number of features in this example to illustrate our main results.